LostWinds: Plot

 A boy named Toku is awakened by the wind.
 As he heads back toward his home, the bridge he is on collapses and he falls into a cave, where he finds a crystal shard.
 The shard starts talking and reveals itself to be a spirit of wind, Enril.
 Enril was trapped in this form when Balasar, one of the spirits assigned to watch over the land, decided to conquer the world.
-Using all her might Enril trapped Balasar in a crystal- but in the process she herself was also trapped.
-Eventually Balasar grew powerful enough to break free.
-Unfortunately, Enril was still trapped.
+Using all her might Enril trapped Balasar in a crystal, but in the process she herself was also trapped.
+Eventually Balasar grew powerful enough to break free, but Enril was still trapped.

 Using Enril's power Toku is able to navigate himself out of the cave and learns how to use the wind to jump higher in the process.
 Once out he goes to see Deo, his babysitter.
 Enril seems to recognize Deo but Deo does not hear her.
 Deo tells Toku to buy him something from the herb store.
 However it is revealed that the village has been hit by several earthquakes lately.
 One of the quakes destroys the herb shop.
 Seeing nothing else for Toku to do, Deo lets him go play.

 Questioning why Deo did not hear her, Enril talks to Toku and a nearby archaeologist hears Enril.
 He tells them about how the ancients built several devices to beckon the return of the spirit of the wind.
 He points out one such device in a cave known as The Chamber of Memories.
 Toku and Enril follow his directions and discover a cave that has several statues, along with the Slipstream ability.
 Upon opening it they decide to talk to Deo who reveals he knows Enril and is one of the spirits himself.

 Before Deo can help though he says his memory has been locked away in four chests, including the one the player already opened.
 He tells them to check the old mines and inside they find the Vortex ability and a new chest.
 Returning Deo tells them about another chest located near the falls and the other in the abandoned village.
 Deo gives Toku a Jumbrella Cape to allow him to fly.

 Once the chests are opened Deo says he remembers where his power is.
 He left it with a monster known as Magmok, located below the Chamber of Memories.
 Despite saying Magmok is a friendly creature, the Chamber shakes and the monster roars.
 Deo warns Toku and the two head outside to see a corrupted Magmok rise from the earth, revealing he was the cause of the quakes.
 Toku removes the pieces of corruption on his hands and head and Magmok removes the rest.
 He then picks up Deo and gives him a shining light.

-In the epilogue, Deo tells the other spirits that Enril is back.
-However Balasar got a hold of the message as well and is plotting to defeat the "boy-hero".
+In the epilogue, Deo tells the other spirits that Enril is back, but Balasar got a hold of the message as well and is plotting to defeat the "boy-hero".